Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 P0301 / P0302 / P0303 / P0304 — Cylinder 1 / 2 / 3 / 4 Misfire Detected.
 The last digit is the cylinder number.
 Because the fault is isolated to one cylinder, start there: swap the spark plug and coil to that cylinder, check the lead and injector, and if the misfire follows the parts you’ve moved, you’ve found it.
 If it stays put, test compression on that cylinder.

 P0352 — Ignition Coil “B” Primary/Secondary Circuit Malfunction.
-A fault in the ignition coil circuit for the “B” coil group (on many GM engines this is the coil serving cylinder 2).
-It is a single coil circuit — not “the second and third coils.”
-Check the coil, its connector and the primary wiring.
+A fault in the ignition coil circuit for the “B” coil — on most GM engines this is the coil serving cylinder 2.
+It is a single coil circuit, not “the second and third coils.”
+Check the coil, its connector and the primary/secondary wiring; a P035x code often shows up alongside the matching misfire code (e.g. P0302).

 Catalytic converter codes (P0420, P0422) {#p0420-p0422-catalytic-converter}

 P0420 — Catalyst System Efficiency Below Threshold (Bank 1).
 The catalytic converter isn’t cleaning the exhaust as well as it should — judged by comparing the upstream and downstream oxygen sensors.
+If both sensors read similar oxygen levels, the converter isn’t storing/converting properly.
 It’s often a worn catalytic converter, but a lazy downstream O2 sensor or an exhaust leak can trigger it too, so confirm before replacing the (expensive) cat.

 Idle control code (P0507) {#p0507-idle-control}

 P0507 — Idle Air Control System RPM Higher Than Expected.
 The engine idles faster than the ECM commands.
 The most common cause is a vacuum leak, followed by a dirty throttle body or a sticking idle air control (IAC) valve.
-Cleaning the throttle body resolves many P0507s.
+On drive-by-wire engines, a dirty throttle body throwing off the idle relearn is a frequent culprit — cleaning the throttle body resolves many P0507s.

 Throttle & pedal codes (P0222, P2104, P2135, P2138) {#p0222-p2104-p2135-p2138-throttle-pedal}